-Memory cards: what should I keep in mind?
+Memory cards: what should you keep in mind?

 What type of memory cards are there?